htcondor/htcondor/docs/version-history/development-release-series-89.rst

   This feature does not include reporting the utilization of MIG instances.
   :jira:`137`

+- To make the debugging logs more consistent, the slot name is always appended to the StarterLog.
+Previously, a single slot startd's StarterLog would have no suffix.
+Now it will be called StarterLog.slot1.
+  :jira:`178`

 - Added command-line options to *condor_gpu_discovery* to report GPUs multiple times.
 If your GPU jobs are small and known to be well-behaved, this makes it easier for them to share a GPU.